agl-alexglopez/ccc/README.md

 Traits, found in `ccc/traits.h`, offer a more succinct way to use shared functionality across containers.
 Instead of calling `CCC_flat_hash_map_entry` when trying to obtain an entry from a flat hash map, one can simply call `entry`.
 Traits utilize `_Generic` in C to choose the correct container function based on parameters provided.

-Traits cost nothing at runtime but may increase compilation resources and time, though I have not been able to definitively measure a human noticeable difference in this regard.
-For example, consider two ways to use the entry interface.
+Traits cost nothing at runtime but may slightly increase compilation memory use.

 ```c
 #define TRAITS_USING_NAMESPACE_CCC